Did you know that the average person can spend up to five years of their life laid low by the common cold?

 The chemical that gives chilli peppers their spice is called capsaicin – a fairly common medicinal treatment, usually found in anti-inflammatory medication.
 That’s not the only benefit to spicy food in relation to a cold, however – our nutritionist has explored the impact of spicy food on the body at length in the past.

 Long story short, If you’re coming down with a cold, chilli peppers can ease congestion and reduce swelling around your nose and throat.
 It’ll also help make your mucus thin enough for your body to cough or sneeze it away.

 Why is honey and lemon good for a sore throat?

 Though honey and lemon doesn’t speed up recovery, it will handily relieve the symptoms of a sore throat – having been consistently shown to outperform over-the-counter medication (plus, these options typically have surprisingly high sugar contents).

 Our honey, lemon and ginger tea recipe is packed full of natural ingredients, too.
 What have you got to lose trying it for yourself?

 Still can't get rid of your cold?

 Most colds will go away in around 7-10 days.
-If your symptoms last longer than this or you’re feeling particularly ill, hit the button below to find out more about how we can help.
+If your symptoms last longer than this or you’re feeling particularly ill, see a doctor sooner rather than later.